linka-cloud/d2vm/README.md

 - [ ] CentOS / RHEL

-The program use the `/etc/os-release` file to discovery the Linux Distribution and install the Kernel, if the file is missing, the build cannot succeed.
+The program use the `/etc/os-release` file to discover the Linux distribution and install the Kernel, if the file is missing, the build cannot succeed.

 Obviously, **Distroless** images are not supported.